20kdc/byond-data-docs/formats/DMB.md

 }

-1. ObjectID unk
+1. Nullable StringID suffix (the 'suffix' property, IFL)
-2. (For GEN Versions >= 306, a Uint32, otherwise a Uint8) unk
+2. (For GEN Versions >= 306, a Uint32, otherwise a Uint8) flags (not sure what they are though, IFL)
 3. Nullable ListID verbList (ID of a list of ProcIDs: verbs)
 4. Nullable ListID procList (ID of a list of ProcIDs: procs)
-5. Array of 2 ObjectIDs unk
+5. Nullable ProcID initializer (initializes an awful lot of stuff.
+IFL)
+6. Nullable ListID initializedVarsList (same format as the Overriding Vars List, so see that subsection.
+IFL)
 6. Nullable ListID definingVarList (see relevant subsection)

 For GEN Versions >= 267, additionally {